hoffmakl/academic-kickstart/content/blog/blog_mayupdate.md

 To me, biostatistics seemed to be the application of some high school-level math to biological problems.
 I had no concept of what a degree in biostatistics, and much less a career as a biostatistician, could entail.
 Endless Google searches with some variant of “what does a biostatistician do” and even “day in the life of a biostatistician” had not given me a very good picture of what I would actually be doing as a biostatistician.

 I ultimately lucked out during a conversation with a professor during my senior year of college.
 I was rambling about my many life plans and he mentioned his cousin was the chair of a well-known Biostatistics program.
-He encouraged me to email her my questions about biostatistics, and I will forever be grateful she took time to respond with detailed answers.
+He encouraged me to email her my questions about biostatistics, and I am so grateful she took time to respond with detailed answers.
 Her description of life as a biostatistician was enough for me to choose going to graduate school for an MS in biostatistics over medical school/physician assistant school/second-degree nursing.

 I feel wholeheartedly that although I would have enjoyed my life as an MD/PA/RN, biostatistics is the right career for me.
 So, in honor of my confused younger self, and as a way of paying it forward, I’ve dedicated this topic for my very first blog post!

 <img src="https://raw.githubusercontent.com/hoffmakl/khoffman_website/master/content/blog/ma_box.png" alt="ma"width="400px" height="400px" >

 A full disclaimer - what follows is a day in the life of one masters-level, academic research-focused biostatistician and I cannot make claims about the careers of statisticians in industry or pharmaceuticals or hospitals or government.
 In addition, here’s a bit more background before I get into the granular details of my work: